clementantonyk/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 - **Postman**: Optional for API testing and development

 ## Screenshots

+**Weather Monitoring System**

 ![1](https://github.com/user-attachments/assets/5eebf415-12aa-44a2-8ac4-074669bf6dd3)

+**Weather Monitoring System triggering a red alert after the Max temperature exceeded (30°C) Celsius for two consecutive updates**

-This screenshot displays the Weather Monitoring System in action, where an alert has been triggered due to a threshold exceedance.
+- **Alert Overview:** Real-time monitoring triggered an alert due to a temperature threshold breach.

 ![3](https://github.com/user-attachments/assets/0d6efcff-3725-4998-a61e-e0b5a710942d)

+**Weather Monitoring System displays weather data from the past 5 days, which is stored in a database for easy tracking and analysis.**

 ![2](https://github.com/user-attachments/assets/a7cd3529-09a0-4048-a3ca-3528a61acd79)